 Experimenting.
 As we mentioned earlier, analytics can unveil a lot about the bidders and performances of each bidder.
 You can also go with the easiest way of pulling the reports from the DFP.
 Once you know the average bidding price of an ad unit, alter the floor prices and see how it goes.

 In general, you might need to compare fill rates and CPMs while experimenting with the floor prices.
 The goal is to maintain higher fill rates and CPM.
-Sooner or later, you’ll end up in an optimal floor price.
+Sooner or later, you’ll end up at an optimal floor price.

 Most importantly, when we say optimal, it is optimal for now.
 After a month or so, you might need to find the optimal floors again.